johnbenac/movementengineer/README.md

 ### Movement data
 Movement datasets are authored as Markdown files under a `data/` directory that matches the v2.3 spec.
 Each collection lives in its own folder (for example `data/movements`, `data/entities`, `data/texts`, etc.), with YAML front matter describing fields and Markdown bodies providing long-form text.
 The compiler normalizes everything into the `data` object expected by the existing view models, injecting `movementId` on movements and canonicalising note target types to preserve UI parity.

-On first load the app fetches the Catholic dataset from `https://github.com/johnbenac/catholic`.
+On first load the app fetches the Upside dataset from this repository (`https://github.com/johnbenac/movementengineer`).
 You can point the UI at any other spec-compliant repo via **Load markdown repo** in the dashboard.
 JSON datasets and manifests are no longer supported in the runtime path.

 ### Testing
 Install dependencies and run the bundled Node checks: